aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/205776840-3efe82bf-9822-411f-9f99-84130a488c3b.png)

 - Click on `Add to Chrome`
-- All good to go, you can proceed to the section [Setting the Application](https://github.com/aloefflerj/astro-focus-kit/edit/main/README.md#setting-the-application)
+- All good to go!
+You can now proceed to the following section: [Setting the Application](https://github.com/aloefflerj/astro-focus-kit/edit/main/README.md#setting-the-application)

 Alternatively, you can download the extension and load it manually:

-- Download the `.zip` in this link: [Astro Focus Kit Extension](https://agenciakapi.com/astro/extension.zip)
+- Download the `.zip` on this link: [Astro Focus Kit Extension](https://agenciakapi.com/astro/extension.zip)
-- Save on your computer
+- Save it on your computer
 - Unpack it

   ![image](https://user-images.githubusercontent.com/51006938/204973046-07e7f788-1165-4c98-8f46-e9235ee65199.png)